Wastewater blockages

 Trees and wastewater blockages

-Before you plant trees on your property, find out where your wastewater pipes are.
-A sewerage service diagram will show you.
-You can get one online through Sydney Water Tap in.
-Try not to plant trees within 6 metres of wastewater pipes.
-Your local nursery can advise on trees and their root systems or check the list below for trees to avoid.
+Before planting trees on your property, know where your pipes are.
+You can get a sewerage service diagram online at Sydney Water Tap in®.
+Avoid planting trees within 6 metres of wastewater pipes.
+Some trees are more likely to cause problems to wastewater pipes.
+Your local nursery can advise on trees and their root systems.

-If your existing trees are a problem, ask a plumber to set up a regular maintenance plan for you.
+If existing trees are a problem, ask a plumber to set up a regular maintenance plan for you.

-Trees you should avoid planting
+Trees to avoid planting

 Botanical name Common name